boussaroque-cegh/interview-invitae-cohort-analysis/README.md

 # interview-invitae-cohort-analysis
  Implementation of cohort analysis for customer data available from https://github.com/invitae/cohort-analysis-assignment

+ ## Speedy-quick

+ Get all files, load them in your IDE and run main.py.
+You should get the same file as 'ordercounts.csv'

  ## Note to interviewers

  I am not fluent in Python or GitHub.
 I can read and understand code and configurations, but I usually play in other sandboxes.